-As an ELA teacher I love to share fun literature with my students.
-I created a Halloween Reader’s Theater and Reading Literature Toolkit based on collection of stories that were brewing in my head.
-Your students will love reading about how the students at Parkersburg Elementary convinced the principal to change his perspective on cancelling the Halloween celebrations at school by proposing new, thoughtful traditions.
-You can check out this reading literature resource by clicking on the image.
+As an ELA teacher, I love to use reader’s theater scripts during holiday periods.
+I created this Halloween Reader’s Theater and Reading Literature Toolkit based on a collection of stories that were brewing in my head.
+Your students will love reading about how the students at Parkersburg Elementary convinced the principal to change his perspective on canceling the Halloween celebrations at school by proposing new, thoughtful traditions.
+You can check out this reading literature resource by clicking on the image below.

-Grab this Pumpkin Harvesting Informational Text FREEBIE!
-This is a CLOSE reading selection with context clue word work and reader response questions that your students will love to work on independently, in small groups, for homework, or in a literacy center.
+Short on time?
+Grab my Pumpkin Harvesting Informational Text FREEBIE!
+This is a close reading selection with context clue word work and reader response questions that your students will love to work on independently, in small groups, for homework, or in a literacy center.